wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 > where you need to substitute YOUR_CALLS_FILENAME with the filename you got
 > from the `ls tmp/calls*` command.

-Let's take a look at the *VCF* file produced by typing `less -S tmp/calls.vcf`.
+Let's look at the *VCF* file produced by typing `less -S tmp/calls.vcf`.
 The file is composed of a header and rows for all the variant positions.
-Have a look at the different columns and check what each is (the header includes labels).
+Look at the different columns and check what each is (the header includes labels).
 Notice that some columns include several fields.

 > **_Question:_**